Xunnamius/buselfs-experiments/README.md

 ### `config/`

 Any experimental configuration is stored in this directory.
-If you need to change, for example, where experiments are run you're probably looking for some setting that exists in this directory.
+If you need to change, for example, where experiments are run then you're probably looking for some setting that exists in this directory.

 ### `data/`